 Product characteristics and their terms and conditions were accepted during product approval and are assessed afterwards, through the embedded review process.
 This includes profit testing in accordance with the Actuarial Guidelines of ERGO Group.
-Profit testing results were reviewed by ERGO Insurance NV/SA's Risk Management Function and ERGO Group Integrated Risk Management.
-Acceptance of new business was monitored using pre-defined criteria (e.g. medical acceptance).
-At present new business is limited, however, to extensions of existing clients/policies due to the implementation of the New Strategy.
+Profit testing results were reviewed by ERGO Insurance NV/SA's Risk Management Function and ERGO Group Integrated risk management.

 Product performance and underwriting risk indicators are reviewed after contract issue (e.g. claim and lapse rates).
-The sufficiency of reserves and Technical Provisions is assessed by the Actuary & Reserving department and independently monitored by the Actuarial Function.
+The sufficiency of reserves and technical provisions is assessed by the Actuary & Reserving department and independently monitored by the Actuarial Function.